peter-murray/node-hue-api/docs/lights.md

     console.log(`Light state change was successful? ${result}`);
   })
 ```

+The function will resolve to a `Boolean`  that indicates the success status of the change.

 A complete code sample for this function is available [here](../examples/v3/lights/setLightStateUsingLightState.js).

-The result from this function call will be a `Boolean` that indicates the success status of the change.